ProjectNeura/LEADS/.github/ISSUE_TEMPLATE/component_proposal.md

 Include at least one way to purchase the component.
 It may or may not be adopted.

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the proposal here.